Alcohol, Entertainment and Gaming Licensing

 Licensing objectives

-There are four principles which underpin the Licensing Act and impact on everyone.
-These are:
+There are four principles which underpin the Licensing Act 2003 and impact everyone.
+They are:

 These principles are the key elements to be addressed by applicants, local authorities, police and other statutory authorities, and objectors to your licence.